 Official Lab Flag

 Fluoride Homeostasis and Toxicity.
 Riboswitches can also provide valuable insights into biology, as they imply a connection between a small molecule ligand and a downstream gene.
 In one dramatic example, the fluoride riboswitch indicated a role for a membrane protein of unknown function in fluoride biology.
-Now, multiple fluoride channels have been discovered that are responsible for maintaining fluoride below toxic levels in both prokaryotic and eukaryotic cells.
-We are investigating the mechanism, localization, and regulation of fluoride transport by FEX, the yeast fluoride channel.
-We have shown that FEX is constitutively expressed and is necessary to prevent toxicity even at the fluoride levels found in tap water.
-We are also searching for other eukaryotic homologs of FEX through a combination of bioinformatics and molecular biology.
+Now, multiple fluoride channels have been discovered that are responsible for preventing fluoride toxicity.
+We are currently investigating the mechanism by which FEX, the eukaryotic fluoride exporter, confers resistance from fluoride toxicity.
+Current efforts include biochemical analysis of FEX function, genetic studies of cellular pathways essential for fluoride resistance, and monitoring fluoride detoxification mechanisms in single- and multi-cellular organisms.
+We are also establishing knockout, mutant, and overexpressed FEX lines in yeast, moss, and plants.